 – A cyber security company providing a holistic approach to early threat detection and response for digital businesses.
 With digital companies being a lucrative target for hackers seeking personal, payment and bank data, a breach not only can cause a compliance issue but also impact brand reputation and customer experience.
 Taking an automated outside-in approach providing early visibility of threats, control can be taken early through integration with your internal systems resulting in a fast, managed response.

-Many thanks to Eran Westman at Viola for an extremely insightful day.
+Many thanks to Eran Westman at Viola for an extremely insightful day and being a part of the Ntegra Israel Research Tour.